 We are a biopharmaceutical company focused on cancer therapeutics.
 We are in the business of solving problems for patients with cancer.
-We have three primary products in the clinical stage of development, including:

-Eniluracil, an oral dihydropyrimidine dehydrogenase, or DPD, inhibitor, which may improve the tolerability and effectiveness of 5-fluorouracil (5-FU), one of the most widely used oncology drugs in the world.
-ADH-1 is a small peptide molecule that selectively targets N-cadherin, a protein present on certain tumor cells and the blood vessels of solid tumors.
-STS is a chemoprotectant being developed to reduce or prevent hearing loss that may result from treatment with platinum-based chemotherapy drugs.
+We have two primary products in the clinical stage of development, including: (1) Eniluracil, an oral dihydropyrimidine dehydrogenase, or DPD, inhibitor, which may improve the tolerability and effectiveness of 5-fluorouracil (5-FU), one of the most widely used oncology drugs in the world; and (2) STS is a chemoprotectant being developed to reduce or prevent hearing loss that may result from treatment with platinum-based chemotherapy drugs.